 Marketeers may be able to calculate their exact brand demographic but statistics and charts only go so far to explain who these people are.
 It may be easier to think of them as a typical persona.

 Jenny is 25, she is a manager of a boutique.
 She likes Instagram and fashion.
 She enjoys holidays and walking her dog.

 But that may not be the whole story.

 Jenny is 25, she suffers from bulimia – but nobody else knows.
 She wants to break up with her boyfriend but has nowhere else to live.
 Last week her granny went into hospital because of Covid.

-When I visit a large retail store I often wonder about people’s stories?
-Not just the customers but also the staff.
+Whenever I visit a large retail store I often wonder about other people’s stories?
+Not just the customers, but also the staff.
 Some seem obvious.
-People are having a good day if they are all smiley and courteous, or a bad day if they are rude, tense and obstructive.
+People are having a good day if they are all smiley and courteous – or a bad day if they are rude, tense and obstructive.
 But that could just be a front.
-Or just how they are.
+Or, just how they are.

 You don’t know other people’s back story, or their current frame of mind.

 In smaller retail stores the customer connection is traditionally more about social engagement and regular habits.
 But it is still possible to ‘know’ a customer (their habits, family members, choices, preferences etc.) and yet not know their name.